Welcome to Ms Boychuk’s grade three/four class

 - Every year there are some students that like to share something with their classmates on birthdays or other special occasions.
 Sometimes it is everyone and the amount of cupcakes passed around the room increases the sugar intake to a point that I believe is less than healthy.
 As well, snack sharing can take 30 minutes out of a day’s schedule.
-If most students bring snacks, snack sharing can take 14 hours out of the school year – which is a significant loss of instructional time.
+If most students bring snacks on their special day, snack sharing can take 14 hours out of the school year – which is a significant loss of instructional time.

 - Our class decided how we will celebrate together this year.
 We will not share treats during the school year and instead, we will use our nutrition unit in health class to plan 2 class potluck lunch celebrations (one in February and one in June).
-The students with birthdays during the first half of the school year could bring something to share for the February celebration and the students with birthdays in the second half of the year could bring something to share for the June celebration.
+The students with birthdays during the first half of the school year will be invited to bring something to share for the February celebration and the students with birthdays in the second half of the year will be invited to bring something to share for the June celebration.

 Dress guidelines help our students function in a comfortable and welcoming work environment.